Yeah, I made that up. You never know – it may catch on like Web 2.0 or Big Data. But first…

 As always, every problem MUST have a solution.
 So, we started by this mind map which is already quite complex and yet most likely incomplete.

 It is a complete dump of everything that we came up with, in no particular order or organization.
-In fact, the full mind map is available here for your download.

 I strongly encourage you to use Mind Map techniques when looking at complex scenarios – the process really helps you focus on important items and prevent loss of essential details.
 Thank you, MindMup.